 What does this mean to you?
 No-hassles and only the best value in life insurance for your condition, period.

-So think of your family.
+So think about your family.
 Do they depend on you?
 Yes?

 Don’t go at this alone, you don’t have to.
 Put our experts on your team to work for you.